Cloudflare provider

 -- 'df -h / /tmp /workspace; printf "npm cache=%s\n" "${NPM_CONFIG_CACHE:-}"; printf "pnpm store="; pnpm config get store-dir'

 That one-shot run cleans up automatically.
-Use --keep when you want to inspect or reuse the same container:
+Use --keep when you want to inspect or reuse the same container, then stop it explicitly:

 crabbox run \